rackerlabs/support-how-to/content/rackspace-email/safelist-addresses-domains-and-ips-in-rackspace-email.md

 **Warning:** Safelisting does not prevent a sender from being flagged as spam or from being blocked.

+If you would prefer a video tutorial see [Email Help - Blacklisting / Safelisting With Rackspace Email](https://emailhelp.rackspace.com/l/safelist-webmail).

 ### Safelist an email address or domain

 1. Log into your mailbox at [apps.rackspace.com](https://apps.rackspace.com).